Erik-Donath/znuny-docker/README.md

   Ensure volumes are not owned by root on the host.
 - **Healthchecks in Compose:**
   Containers auto-restart if unhealthy.
+- Check if you are running on the depricated github package.
 ---

 ## Security Recommendations